Home

 Need To Use All Those Cucumbers?

-An Easy Dill Pickle Recipe
+Restaurant Pickle Recipe

 Want to know one way to use all those cucumbers you have on hand?
-This easy Dill Pickle Recipe will provide you with 8 jars of delicious dill pickles.
+This easy Pickle Recipe will provide you with 8 jars of delicious dill pickles.

-I don't often can at the restaurant because of time constraints, but I do can a variety of fruits and vegetables for use at home.
+But I do can a variety of fruits and vegetables for use at home.

 Ingredients for liquid in jars: